zofe/deficient/README.md

 ## why

 In some cases, with big projects, during refactoring you can't switch to Laravel from start, you need to move step by step.
-In some other, you need just a great ORM, a valid template engine, form validation.. but not a "framework" with it's own router.
+In some other, you need just a great ORM, or/and template engine, or form validation, translations.. but not a "framework".

+Think to "deficient" as a way to move your app to laravel slowly and quietly, using each component when, where and how you like in your current app.

 ## Installation

 install via composer adding ```"zofe/deficient": "dev-master"```

 ## usage

 you need to make a basic file structure the suggestd one is: